First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 Here, stripped of every vestige of its former glory, it looks like one of the rooms at the new hospital cardiac unit they built down the road.

-They stuck up some flat boards, didn’t even bother to miter the corners and the top rail hangs off like some Adirondack hunting lodge.
+They stuck up some flat boards, didn’t even bother to miter the corners and the top rail hangs off like some Adirondack hunting lodge. (in fact, the home of my former boyfriend, 3.5 years later does have this kind of moulding!)

 When are you going to talk about the floors?

-I am not going to talk about the floors; the fact that they took perfectly gorgeous vintage floors– removed them, along with that wonderful ribbon mahogany banding and then stained the new ones the color of cat gromitz.
+I am not going to talk about the fake hardwood floors; the fact that they took perfectly gorgeous vintage floors– removed them, along with that wonderful ribbon mahogany banding and then stained the new ones the color of cat gromitz.
 I’m not going to talk about that.

 But I am going to talk about the fact that they chose a white paint which clashes horribly with the pinky beige floors and then they put in a lot of gray marble which also clashes with the floors AND the walls.